PeterCamilleri/CX16/docs/vm_id.md

 : ; Op Code 11xxxxxx code goes here.
 ```

-In this (contrived) example, the instruction is decode with only 7 bytes and
+In this (contrived) example, the instruction is decoded using only 7 bytes
-6 to 8 clock cycles of overhead.
-Further no large op code table of 256 or 512
+and 6 to 8 clock cycles of overhead.
+Further no large op code table of 256 or
-bytes is needed either.
+512 bytes is needed either.

 [Back to the Top](#the-vm-instruction-decoder)